BigPolarBear1/factorization/README.md

 Update: Making rapid progress now.
 I'll share more tomorrow.
 But singular roots in a primefield they give information about the divisors of the binomial terms..
 I just had an ephiphany.

+Update: To finish the algo.. just find singular roots that lift to a high exponent in a prime field.
+Once one is found, that garantuees one of the binomial values is a large multiple of said prime and we can easily calculate the other binomial value.
+That's it.
+I know that is the solution I had missed for so long.
+It finally clicked.
+I know it 100%.
+This is it.
+This will work.
+It's game over.
+You know where to find me if you want to stop or delay this.

 #### To run from folder "CUDA_QS_variant":</br></br>
 To build: python3 setup.py build_ext --inplace</br>
 To run: To run:  python3 run_qs.py -keysize 240 -base 100_000 -debug 1 -lin_size 100_000_000 -quad_size 100</br></br>